mindset-dojo/mindset-dojo.github.io/_forms/driver.md

 ## Intention

 Part of the [4 Patterns](../four-patterns/) from Institute for Zen Leadership, Driver energy is like a laser.
-It causes you to focus forwards, step by step.
+It causes you to focus on moving foward, step by step.

 ## Experience